Published

 Peter Reuter is Professor of Public Policy and Criminology at the University of Maryland in College Park.
 Born and raised in Sydney, Australia, he holds a degree from the University of New South Wales (BA) and later a PhD in Economics from Yale University Graduate School.
 From 1981 to 1993, he worked at the RAND Corporation, where he founded the RAND Drug Policy Center.
 In 2008, he was elected as a Fellow of the American Society of Criminology.

-The Stockholm Prize in Criminology is an international prize established with the support of the Ministry of Justice and the Torsten Söderberg Foundation.
-It is awarded annually with a prize sum of SEK 1 million in connection with the Stockholm Criminology Symposium organized by the Swedish National Council for Crime Prevention.
+" Award The Stockholm Prize in Criminology is an international award established with the support of the Ministry of Justice and the Torsten Söderberg Foundation.
+It is awarded annually, with a prize of one million kronor, in conjunction with the Stockholm Criminology Symposium organized by the Swedish National Council for Crime Prevention.

-The prize is awarded for outstanding achievements in criminological research or for the practical application of research results relating to crime control and the promotion of human rights.
+The prize is awarded for outstanding achievements in criminological research or for the practical application of research findings regarding crime prevention and the promotion of human rights.

-- increased knowledge of the causes of crime at the individual and structural level
+– increased knowledge regarding the causes of crime at the individual and structural levels

-- more effective and humane public policies concerning the treatment of offenders
+– more effective and humane public policies regarding the treatment of offenders

-- increased knowledge of alternative crime prevention measures, both within the judiciary and civil society
+– increased knowledge of alternative crime prevention measures, both within the judicial system and civil society

-- improved methods for reducing abuse of authority in the judiciary on a global scale.
+– improved methods for reducing abuse of authority within the judicial system on a global scale.

-The prize was awarded for the first time at the City Hall in June 2006 with the Jerry Lee Foundation as the original contributor.
+The award was presented for the first time at City Hall in June 2006, with the Jerry Lee Foundation as the original sponsor.